Azure/azure-policy/samples/CosmosDB/audit-cosmosdb-throughput/README.md

 # Audit Cosmos DB Throughput Exceeding Max

-Audit when Cosmos DB Shared or Dedicated [Throughput](https://docs.microsoft.com/azure/cosmos-db/set-throughput) exceeds the specified maximum.
+Audit or Deny when Cosmos DB Shared or Dedicated [Throughput](https://docs.microsoft.com/azure/cosmos-db/set-throughput) exceeds the specified maximum.

+In addition to the following code blocks, several utility scripts are provided for convenience in the [utility](./utility) folder.
+These can be helpful with inspecting Azure Resource Provider aliases, getting Azure Policy definition and assignment information, and deploying new Azure Policy custom definitions and assignments.
+The utility scripts are provided in both Azure Powershell as well as in Bash/Azure CLI.

 ## Try on Portal